joakimarvidsson/Numerai-Tournament/Walk-Forward-Feature-Selection/README.md

 ```

 ## 📈 Methodology
-Walk-Forward Feature Selection ensures robust feature selection by:
-1. **Training models over rolling windows** of past eras.
-2. **Evaluating feature importance dynamically** to adapt to changing market conditions.
-3. **Selecting a stable subset of features** that perform well across time.
+The feature selection pipeline analyzes feature importance using multiple methods and then refines selections using **era-walk-forward analysis**:

+1. **Cumulative Feature Importance** from **LightGBM** - Tracks the importance of each feature across different eras.
+2. **SHAP Values** - Estimates feature impact using SHAP (SHapley Additive exPlanations).
+3. **Mean Decrease Accuracy (MDA)** - Measures feature importance by randomly permuting feature values and observing model performance changes.

+### 🔍 Combining Feature Importance
+The selected features can be aggregated using:
+- **Union** (includes any feature selected by at least one method)
+- **Intersection** (includes only features consistently selected by all methods)

+Additionally, features are validated using an **era-walk-forward approach**, ensuring stability and predictive power over multiple time periods.

-## 🔍 Why Use Walk-Forward Feature Selection?
+## ❓ Why Use Walk-Forward Feature Selection?
-- Traditional feature selection methods often **overfit to historical data**.
-- This approach ensures that **only stable and predictive features** are chosen for live trading.
-- Helps **avoid lookahead bias** by testing features only on future data.
+- Prevents **lookahead bias** by selecting features based on past performance while testing on future data.
+- Helps avoid **overfitting** by ensuring selected features generalize well across eras.
+- Uses **multiple feature importance methods** to create a robust selection.

 ## 📜 License
 MIT License